Zeki Müren: Personal life

+Illness and death

 During the last 6 years of his life, Müren was away from the scenes and the media due to heart disease and diabetes.
 He was retired at his house in Bodrum.
 He described this period as a time for "listening to oneself".
-On 24 September 1996, during the ceremony held for him at TRT İzmir Television, he had a heart attack and died.
+On 24 September 1996, during the ceremony held for him at TRT İzmir Television in Kültürpark, he had a heart attack and died.
 His funeral ceremony was attended by a large number of people.
 His body was taken to his birth place, Bursa, and buried in Emirsultan Cemetery.

 He left all his assets in his will to the Turkish Education Foundation and Mehmetçik Foundation.
 TEV and Mehmetçik Foundation built Zeki Müren Fine Arts Anatolian High School in Bursa in 2002.
 In a statement on 24 September 2016, TEV Bursa branch president Mehmet Çalışkan said that the foundation had helped 2,631 students with the Zeki Müren Scholarship Fund over the last 20 years.